 Susan Rice biography

 Susan E. Rice was born on November 17, 1964, in Washington, D.C.
 She went on to study at Stanford University and the University of Oxford in Oxfordshire with a focus on international affairs.
 She worked with President Clinton as part of the National Security Council and oversaw African affairs, later working at the Brookings Institution.
-In 2009, she joined President Obama’s Cabinet, receiving Senate confirmation to be U.N. ambassador.
+In 2009, she joined President Obama's Cabinet, receiving Senate confirmation to be U.N. ambassador.
+In 2013, she was appointed national security adviser by Obama.

 U.N.
-Ambassador and foreign policy advisor Susan Elizabeth Rice was born in Washington, D.C., on November 17, 1964, to parents Lois Dickson Fitt and Emmett J. Rice.
+Ambassador and foreign policy adviser Susan Elizabeth Rice was born in Washington, D.C., on November 17, 1964, to parents Lois Dickson Fitt and Emmett J. Rice.
 Rice's family is well renowned among the Washington elite; father, Emmett, is a Cornell University economics professor and former governor of the Federal Reserve System, while mother Lois is an education policy researcher and guest scholar at the Brookings Institution.

 Growing up, Rice's family often spoke of politics and foreign policy at the dinner table.
-Her mother's job also brought notable figures through the house, including Madeline Albright, with whom Rice's mother served with on a local school board.
+Her mother's job also brought notable figures through the house, including Madeleine Albright, with whom Rice's mother served with on a local school board.
 Albright would later become a pivotal figure in Rice's personal and professional life.

 Rice attended National Cathedral School, a prep academy in Washington, D.C.
 She excelled in academics, becoming her class valedictorian, and showed her aptitude in the politic realm as president of the student council.
 She also loved athletics, competing in three different sports, and became a star point guard on the basketball team.